foxcpp/foxcpp.dev/drafts/security-and-insecurity-of-email.md

 are still limited to the original trust model.
-That is, they authenticate one server to another, not even the whole chain if more than 2 servers participate in transmission (in the most basic case there are only 2 parties and 2 servers involved, but that might be different for many othese scenarios).
+That is, they authenticate one server to another, not even the whole chain if more than 2 servers participate in transmission (in the most basic case there are only 2 parties and 2 servers involved, but that might be different for many other scenarios).

 To provide such end-to-end authentication additional protocols must be used on top of e-mail stack, such as S/MIME or PGP.
+But a rare person uses PGP on daily basis, right?
+UI of implementations is unintuitive, key management is hard and so on.
 Even then, there is a big amount of metadata transferred in plaintext.
 RFC 5322 header section is full of interesting things including recipient, sender addresses and timestamps added by each server.
-It is often as precious as the contents of the message themselves. ["We kill people based on metadata"][wkpbm], remember?.
+It is often as precious as the contents of the message themselves.
+["We kill people based on metadata"][wkpbm], remember?.

 Even without RFC 5322, there is at least SMTP envelope that includes recipient and sender address.
 [Some systems][ricochet] manage to deliver messages without